Technology

 Combining Them Together

-Combining the two allows the AI to analyse processes and determine which can be automated or produce a list of possible candidates.
-The AI can then generate the automation process, essentially creating a digital workforce to complete the tasks by itself.
+Combining the two allows the AI to analyze processes and determine which can be automated or produce a list of possible candidates.
+The AI can then generate the automation process, creating a digital workforce to complete the tasks.

 Final Thoughts